intrinio/ruby-sdk/docs/FilingApi.md

 Search Filing Notes

-Searches SEC filing notes using the text in `query`
+Searches for Filing Notes using the `query`

 ### Example
 ```ruby